Annual Maintenance of Offshore Companies

 The Government fee is essentially a fixed amount of state duty paid by all offshore companies instead of the income tax.
 Regardless of the name (franchise tax, exempt duty, registration fee, etc), the Government fee is quite simply a fixed tax levied by the Government for the privilege of being incorporated "under the flag of convenience" of the particular tax haven country.

 The optional fees would be payable for offshore company management services, if such are chosen.
-Such optional services would include (a) third-party (nominee) directorship services; (b) nominee shareholder services; (c) third-party (nominee) account signatory services; (d) "virtual office" services, such as mail and fax forwarding, document remailing and call handling; (e) miscellaneous secretarial, legal and managerial services, billed either on a fixed-amount or time-spent basis.
+Such optional services would include (a) third-party (nominee) directorship services; (b) nominee shareholder services; (c) third-party (nominee) account signatory services; (d) "virtual office" services, such as mail and fax forwarding, document remailing and call handling; (e) miscellaneous secretarial, legal, accounting and managerial services, billed either on a fixed-amount or time-spent basis.

 For the sake of simplicity, the annual renewal fees are normally invoiced once a year, usually all at the same time when the Government duty is payable.
 The fixed-amount annual renewal fees are payable in advance, for the following year.
 In more complicated offshore company management appointments some fees may be billed on time-spent basis.
 These are invoiced either monthly or quarterly.